CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 ## Coda neutralisation
 An underlying stop consonant (nasal or plosive) in morpheme-final position is subject to neutralisation if it arises as a syllable coda at the phonemic level, i.e. if there is no following syllable in which the consonant can act as the onset.

-Nasals neutralise into assimilatory coda n:
+Nasals neutralise into assimilatory coda *n*:
 - |ösem-∅| → *ösen* (firewood-ᴀʙꜱ)
 - |ösem-in| → *ösemin* (firewood-ᴇʀɢ)